GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Just because people tell you it can't be done, that doesn't necessarily mean that it can't be done.
-It just means that they can't do it.
+> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
+That’s the secret of success.
 >
-> ~ *Anders Hejlsberg*
+> ~ *John Warnock*

 ---
 ## 🏎 Quick Facts